Willys Americar: Hot rod career

-Critical four-cylinder engine failures, lack of replacement and repair parts and the sheer lack of assistance from Willys turned many Americars into perfect targets for the nascent hot rod community - the Go Devil engine was replaced with many other alternatives, some weaker, some much stronger than the original specification.
-It became so commonplace that today finding a stock Americar is rare.
+Critical four-cylinder engine failures, lack of replacement and repair parts and the lack of assistance from Willys turned many Americars into targets for the nascent hot rod community - the Go Devil engine was replaced with many other alternatives, some weaker, some much stronger than the original specification.
+This practice eventually became so commonplace that stock Americars have become a rarity.